Final Project - single cell RNAseq

 Figures

-A plot containing the number of unique genes detected per barcode, the total number of molecules per barcode, and the percentage of reads that map to the mitochondrial genome.
+1. Create a plot or plots that contain at minimum information on the number of unique genes detected per barcode, the total number of molecules per barcode, and the percentage of reads that map to the mitochondrial genome.

-An integrated plot that visualizes the above metrics jointly.
+2. An integrated plot that visualizes the above metrics jointly for each sample.

 Discussion